lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 Assuming the goal is playing a long and interesting game.
 Making sharing of discoveries, offers, uncertainties, plans, progress and spheres of mind context easy means offering a more synchronized, everybody-on-the-front-line discovery tour of the universe.
 Seems more interesting than remaining in a confined environment and negotiating with its dominant structure.

+Sharing requires rendering into a common language.
+Physical world can be a common vocabulary, content is then direct experience.
+This precedes necessity for abstract symbols.

+Sharing requires a scope of recipients.
+Precise scope selection becomes unpractical with many participants and most scopes seem to be either very private or very public.
+Scopes can also overlap and be one-way or two-way.
+Ugly They are an attempt to categorize the unknown.
+There should be a less ugly solution.

+The spirit stream is both a room to build out and live in and feedback generator.
+Feedback can take various forms: Ideas, extended reach, money and more.
 Looking for an environment that responds back.
 Video games respond.
-It may be my fault that my environment does not very much respond.
 I seek a group to create things.
 I don't know where to find it.
-The current path says "Working on something to build groups, and large ones, I may find a group and then the tools may enable the group to grow".

-In exchange for participation, one gets response.
-Who feels unable or unwilling to respond meaningfully, can offer reach, credit or money.
+So I create and see where it leads.

 The spirit stream is also an enabler for ultra capitalism, bringing everyday microtransactions closer and making cooperation -> competition more accessible.
-Probably, extreme capitalism is indistinguishable from normal group dynamics - it forwards the rules of reality to the user without middlemen - , but with some communication tools, extendable to an infinitely large group.
+Probably, extreme capitalism is indistinguishable from traditional group- or "mind internal" dynamics.
+It forwards the rules of reality to the user without middlemen - , but with some communication tools, possilby extendable to an infinitely large group / mind.

+Trust (predictability, tracjectory estimation) benefits greatly from keeping a history of the spirit stream.

+if reuse is easy enough, cooperation works without shared files which require negotiation to stay tidy.
+Instead, everyone builds their own stuff, reusing others' work, optionally paying for it.
+In an information rich environment, betrayal and exploitation are easily detected and not worth it. simply need to spread information easily and offer easy ways to compensate someone. if the system becomes corrupted, it should be extremely easy to fork and rebuild it somewhere else.

+#### Components

+>Thinking about the ideal blogging platform:<br><br>1.
+Writing: <br>- in markdown<br>- with full WYSIWYG, not just split view (think: Typora)<br>- super easy to copy paste and add images<br>2.
+Deploying:<br>- renders into static pages (think: Jekyll)<br>- super simple, super minimal html with no bloat<br>-…&mdash; Andrej Karpathy (@karpathy) [January 27, 2024](https://twitter.com/karpathy/status/1751350002281300461)

-In summary, the spirit stream has two parts:
+In summary, the spirit stream has:
-- the stream (hammer blows)
-- the structure->blocks->stories the author is building through the stream (sculpture).
-Maybe the structure is a physical tool or a space of "pinned" ideas to repeat going through and refining them.
+- content with "resolutions" between "raw stream" (hammer blows) to specific ideas -> blocks -> stories (sculptures).
+Content can take any form including physical products.
+	- rendered in personal vocablary and structure
+	- transmission-optimized version for sharing
+- content history, optionally maintained and shared

+On the other side, the reader is responsible for rendering the content into a suitable (personal) language (content -> decoding with vocabulary -> render engine) and for navigating it (filtering, finding most appropriate sources).
+Most content tries to pre-render for the reader (calendars switch days automatically, have some "mind"(program) of their own.
+Recommendation algorithms try to emulate my attention patterns.
+Same for references in a book).
+This is cheap and ugly.
+- can only use commonly defined languages, most of which I don't speak and can't verify
+- guessing what interface the reader might prefer, automatically pissing off others and possibly limiting functionality for "simplicity"
+- guessing what previous knowledge and interests the reader has, boring some and overwhelming others.
+Imo the "true" solution to this is client side AI that filters and translates optimally for the user (different product to the spirit stream).
+Don't build dystopian content moderation, but build user-owned tools to scrape and translate the interent for them.
+Scraping the internet is more expensive than using services to "notify" me of news and link to appropriate media.

-its development is furthered by:
+The spirit streams is supported further by:
-- abitrary direct exchange, private or public
+- direct exchange, with private-public scope selection
 - forms of payment
 - privacy / lack of intrusion

-if reuse is easy enough, cooperation works without shared files which require negotiation to stay tidy.
-Instead, everyone builds their own stuff, reusing others' work, optionally paying for it. in an information rich environment, betrayal and exploitation are easily detected and not worth it. simply need to spread information easily and offer easy ways to compensate someone.
+- cheap, easy and effective client side scrape-filter-translate
+- simplicity and accessibility, so it can be easily altered/reproduced.

 ## Less refined